 VA Static Rating:

-To obtain a 100% Permanent & Total (P&T) rating, you need to have your individual ratings considered "Static".
-The only way to determine if your individual ratings are "Static" is to call the VA 1-800-827-1000 number and ask the person which/if any of your individual ratings are considered "Static".
+To obtain a 100% Permanent & Total (P&T) Rating, you need to have your VA Individual Ratings considered "Static".
+The only way to determine if your VA Individual Ratings are "Static" is to call the VA Claims number at 800-827-1000 and ask the person which/if any of your VA Individual Ratings are considered "Static".
 You will not find this information anywhere online.
 You must call the VA and then the person will tell you.
-For the individual rating to be considered "Static", means the VA considers the condition to never become better than it currently is and that the condition will only become worse due to age or whatever.
-This means the VA will NOT try to send you for a re-rate C&P exam for the individual rating.
-Remember, once you hit age 55, most VA re-rating is gone as the VA will most likely consider all of your individual ratings as "Static".
+For the VA Individual Rating to be considered "Static", means the VA considers the condition to never become better than it currently is and that the condition will only become worse due to age or whatever.
+This means the VA will NOT try to send you for a re-rate C&P exam for the VA Individual Rating.
+Remember, once you hit age 55, most VA re-rating is gone as the VA will most likely consider all of your VA Individual Ratings as "Static".

 ---------------------------------------------------------------